TempoQuestInc/AceCAST-Docs/source/FAQS.rst

 #.
 Q: What kind of runtime improvements can I expect to see?

-   * A: This varies, please get in touch with :ref:`sales <supportlink>` for specific details.
+   * A: Typically we have seen cost savings of 2-3x cheaper and runtime savings averaging x10 faster than CPU-equivalent simulations, however the exact value varies, please get in touch with :ref:`sales <supportlink>` for further details.

 Runtime